MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 The **table summary** shows a one-line summary for each table.
 The columns are:
 1. Table is the table number
 1. Score is the total score (both the quadratic penalty and the 'sameness' penalty)
 1. Penalty is the number of attribute items that are over represented.
-For example, we have mentioned in the small example that there are 31 SPC roles for 67 attendees and 9 tables, leading wanting either 3 or 4, but not more than 4, SPC at a table.
+For example, we have mentioned in the small example that there are 31 SPC roles for 67 attendees and 9 tables, which implies we do not want more than 4 SPC's at a table.
 If a table has 5 SPC roles, then that is consider a violation.
 The Penalty is the number of violations.
 Ideally it should be 0 at the end.
 1. Table_Size is the number of attendees assigned to that table
 1. The remainder of the columns show the number of attendees with the specific attribute.
 It is ideal if for each specific attribute the number of attendees for each table are within 1 of each other.